What Questions Should I Ask a Lawyer During an Initial Consultation?

 3. What strategy do you intend to use?

-Although the specifics of your case will affect your concerns and the questions you ask a lawyer during an initial consultation, the value of writing your questions down (and writing down the lawyer’s responses) cannot be understated.
-When you schedule a consultation with the personal injury attorneys at Nelson MacNeil Rayfield, we encourage you to ask any and all questions you may have concerning your case.
+Although the specifics of your case will affect your concerns and the questions you ask a lawyer during a consultation, the value of writing your questions down (and writing down the lawyer’s responses) cannot be understated.
+When you schedule a free consultation with the personal injury attorneys at Nelson MacNeil Rayfield, we encourage you to ask any and all questions you may have concerning your case.